jet/dotnet-templates/README.md

     let toString (x: UserId): string = (toGuid x).ToString "N"
 ```

-### CONSIDER UMX for ids not used in storage contracts
+### CONSIDER `FSharp.UMX` for ids not used in storage contracts

-Wherever possible, the templates use use strongly type identifiers, particularly ones that might naturally be represented as primitives, i.e. `string` etc.
+Wherever possible, the templates use strongly typed identifiers, particularly ones that might naturally be represented as primitives, i.e. `string` etc.

-[`FSharp.UMX`](https://github.com/fsprojects/FSharp.UMX) is useful to transparently wrap types in a message contract cheaply - it works well for a number of contexts:
+[`FSharp.UMX`](https://github.com/fsprojects/FSharp.UMX) is useful to transparently wrap types in a message contract cheaply - it works well for a number of scenarios:

-- Coding/decoding events using [FsCodec](https://github.com/jet/fscodec). (because Events are things that **have happened**, validating them is not a concern as we load and fold; we trust events that we have written)
+- Coding/decoding events using [FsCodec](https://github.com/jet/fscodec). (because Events are things that **have happened**, validating them as we load and fold is not required; we trust events that we have written)
 - Model binding in ASP.NET; because the types de-sugar to the primitives, no special support is required.

   _NOTE, unlike the preceding case of parsing existing events, there are more considerations in play in this context though: you'll often want to apply validation to the inputs (representing Commands) as you map them to [Value Objects](https://martinfowler.com/bliki/ValueObject.html), [Making Illegal States Unrepresentable](https://fsharpforfunandprofit.com/posts/designing-with-types-making-illegal-states-unrepresentable/)_.

-### CONSIDER UMX `strings` for serialized ids
+### CONSIDER `FSharp.UMX` `string`s for serialized ids

-TODO write up the fact that while UMX is a good default, there are nuances wrt string ones

-- case sensitive
-- works transparently for most serializers, also works for model binding
-- how/do you validate nulls/lengths, xss protection, rejecting massive ones
-- if you use UMX, when/how will you validate
+When using `FSharp.UMX` to wrap/type a `string`-based value, consider:
+- there is no constructor in play that can canonicalize values (i.e converting to uppercase or lowercase)
+- stream names in Stores should be treated as being case-sensitive
+- because the type is not visible to Reflection etc, there is no way to hook in conversion/upcasting/downcasting at the point where the value is loaded or stored
+- because there is no constructor that can reject the value, you will need to ensure that all paths that create them do appropriate guarding against `null` values, long strings that exhaust storage etc
+- if the value is being used as part of a `FsCodec.StreamName`, you'll need to ensure that there are no embedded separator characters such as `_` or `-` present within the value (or you'll face an exception when constructing the `StreamName`)

-### CONSIDER UMX `Guid`s for serialized ids
+### CONSIDER `FSharp.UMX` `Guid`s for serialized ids

-TODO write up the fact that while UMX is a good default, there are nuances wrt Guid ones

-- parsing needs to not be sensitive to case
-- rendering with or without dashes/braces - can be messy with configuring json serializers
-- not actually part of JSON
-- provides some XSS/null protection but is that worth it
+When using `FSharp.UMX` to wrap/type a `Guid`-based value, consider:
+- there is no canonical rendering format when mapping to JSON (which represents it as a string)
+- in general you'll want to be tolerant of renditions with embedded `-`, `{` or `}` characters (but typically render in a canonical form that does not include them)
+- similarly you'll normally want to parse on a case-insensitive basis, but consistently render in either upper or lower case
+- unlike a `UMX` string, the fact that only a well formed GUID will parse correctly, and the fact that the backing value is a GUID affords a level of protection against XSS and/or `null` values

-### ❌ DONT use SCDUs for ids
+### ❌ AVOID SCDUs for ids

-TODO write something in more depth
+While you'll find plenty examples and articles that use Single Case Discriminated Unions (SCDUs) as id values, in general it's recommended to consider default `FSharp.UMX` (but see the specific advice above) or `FsCodec.StringId` (and the associated `FsCodec.SystemTextJson.StringIdConverter` and `FsCodec.SystemTextJson.StringIdConverter` and `FsCodec.SystemTextJson.StringIdOrDictionaryKeyConverter` helpers)

+The following articles present a thorough walkthrough of the tradeoffs:

 - https://paul.blasuc.ci/posts/really-scu.html
 - https://paul.blasuc.ci/posts/even-more-scu.html